Can 3 weeks of healthy eating actually improve depressive symptoms in young people?

-In this recent study published in October of 2019.
-Heather Francis and her colleagues conducted a randomized controlled trial to determine whether a brief (3-week) healthy dietary intervention could reduce symptoms of depression in young adults.
+In this recent study published in October of 2019, Dr. Heather Francis and her colleagues conducted a randomized controlled trial to determine whether a brief 3-week healthy dietary intervention could reduce symptoms of depression in young adults (click here to watch a 2-minute CNP Diet-Mental Health Break video on this research study).
 This study is important because it points to the positive (and rapid) effects that a healthy diet can have on mental health.
 This comes on the heels of another exciting study published by Dr. Felice Jacka and her colleagues — the pioneers of the evidence-based field of Nutritional Psychiatry: The ‘SMILES Trial’, which was the first intervention study to test dietary improvement as a treatment strategy for depression.

-The authors of the current study were interested in conducting research in adolescence due to it’s critical time period for establishing healthy eating patterns in adulthood, and its window for increased risk of depression and mental disorders.
+The authors of the current study were interested in conducting research on the young adult population due to the importance of establishing healthy eating patterns during this period, as well as importance of lowering the increased risk of the development of depression and mental disorders that occurs simultaneously.

 All participants were undergraduates who both habitually consumed a poor diet (as assessed by a dietary fat and sugar screener tool (DFS)), and didn’t complying with Australian guidelines for healthy eating.
 All participants scored at Moderate or Higher depression levels on the Depression, Anxiety and Stress Scale-21 Depression subscale (DASS-21-D).